aritsune/lancer-faq/src/index.md

 ## Page 62, Engagement
 ### When I lose my unused movement from becoming engaged, do I lose ALL my movement, even the ones I didn't use ?
 No, if you did part of a standard move to get into engagement, you lose the rest of it, but you can still boost if you didn't boost already to get out of engagement. <wot:426288556902842368/713498072336040008>

+## Page 63, Flight
+### Flight Errata
+The text currently reads "Flying characters that take structure damage or stress must succeed on an AGILITY save or begin falling."
+This should read "AGILITY check" instead of "AGILITY save".

 ## Page 64, Attacks
 ### Can tech attacks crit? / What happens when a tech attack crits?